JP2394/steam-recommendations-DE-project/setup/README.md

 ```
      cd airflow-dev
    ```
-rename the astro folder inside the airflow-dev folder to:
+rename the astro folder inside the airflow-dev folder to .astro:
 ```
-      rm astro .astro
+      mv astro .astro
    ```

 ```